NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

    V=\frac{\sqrt{2}G_F n_e}{2} \sigma_3,

-where :math:`G_F` is Fermi constant, $n_e$ is number density of electrons.
+where :math:`G_F` is Fermi constant, :math:`n_e` is number density of electrons.
 We also removed the identity in this matrix since it doesn't change our survival probability.
 The Hamiltonian with matter effect is the combination of vacuum oscillation and matter effect, which is, in flavor basis, explicitly,

 .. math::
    H_m = \frac{ \Delta m^2 }{2E}\frac{1}{2}\begin{pmatrix} -\cos 2\theta_v & \sin 2 \theta_v \\ \sin 2\theta_v & \cos 2\theta_v  \end{pmatrix} + \frac{\sqrt{2}G_F n_e}{2} \sigma_3,